Exciton localization in two-dimensional semiconductors through modification of the dielectric environment: System Hamiltonian

 \section{System Hamiltonian}

-The specific system under study consists of a semiconductor monolayer sandwiched between two slabs of a material with dielectric constant $\varepsilon_{II}$, each of them with a circular hole of diameter $D$.
-Such a cylindrical cavity is considered filled with another material of dielectric constant $\varepsilon_I$ (which could be air, i.e. $\varepsilon_I = 1$).
+The specific system under study consists of a semiconductor monolayer whose central region is sandwiched between two cylindrical rods with diameter $D$ and of a material with effective dielectric constant $\varepsilon_{I}$.
+Those rods are surrounded by slabs of a different material with smaller effective dielectric constant $\varepsilon_{II}$ (which could be air, i.e. $\varepsilon_{II} = 1$).
 This configuration is depicted in figure \ref{schematics-1}, where a perspective and a side view are provided.

 Figure \ref{schematics-1}(b) illustrates two distinct regions within the 2D semiconductor: region I ($0 \le \rho < D/2 $) and region II ($ D/2 \le \rho < \infty $), defined by the boundaries of the dielectric environment.